-Membership dues, which are nonrefundable, are comprised of an exchange element based on the value of benefits provided, and a contribution element for the difference between the total dues paid and the exchange element.
-The Organization considers the exchange element to be immaterial to the financial statements and recognizes membership dues as a contribution when payment is received.
+Membership dues, which are nonrefundable, are comprised of an exchange element based on the fair value of benefits provided to the member by the Organization, and a contribution element for the difference between the total dues paid and the exchange element.
+The Organization considers the exchange element to be immaterial to the financial statements and recognizes the entire amount of dues paid as a contribution.